rsmarsh/TweetPiPhoto/README.md

 # TweetPiPhoto
 @replies to each user who tweets a pre-determined phrase or hashtag with an image taken from the Raspberry Pi's camera.

-Installation
+# Installation

 First, install python-pip on your Raspberry Pi by entering the following into the terminal:

-sudo apt-get install python-pip
+'sudo apt-get install python-pip'

 Then, install the tweepy client on your Pi by entering:

-sudo pip install tweepy
+'sudo pip install tweepy'

 Now execute the TweetPiPhoto.py script from the TweetPiPhoto Repository by navigating to the root folder and entering:

-sudo python TweetPiPhoto.py
+'sudo python TweetPiPhoto.py'

 To execute and leave the script running in the background after the SSH session has ended, try entering:

-sudo python TweetPiPhoto.py &
+'sudo python TweetPiPhoto.py &'

-Set Up
+# Set Up

 Some settings must be changed before it will be operational.